-Democrats have jumped into this race with such frequency it can be difficult to keep track of who’s who.
+With so many Democrats running, it can be difficult to keep track of who’s who.
 AR/Intel has pulled together brief bios on each of the announced candidates along with any notable political information you need to know in order to get up to speed on this top-tier Senate race.

-AR/Intel Insiders: For information on possible candidates, polling, the latest news, and more, check out our new Colorado Senate Race Brief.
+AR/Intel Insiders: For information on possible candidates, polling, the latest news, and more, check out our updated Colorado Senate Race Brief.

 Dan Baer served under President Obama in the U.S. State Department for seven years, working as the deputy assistant secretary from 2009 to 2013 and as an ambassador for the “U.S. Mission to the Organization for Security and Cooperation in Europe” from 2013 to 2017.
 Most recently, Baer ran the Colorado Department of Higher Education.
 He appears to be positioning himself as the foreign policy expert in the race, telling The Denver Post that he “can go toe-to-toe with Cory Gardner on foreign policy issues.”
 Baer announced his candidacy in April 2019 and had an impressive fundraising effort in the second quarter, bringing in $1.3M, the second most among all the candidates.

 Diana Bray is a clinical psychologist and environmental activist.
 She attended Middlebury College in Vermont, where she graduated with a BA in English Literature and Psychology.
 After receiving her graduate degree, Bray began working at American University.
 Bray said she began attending protests in 2006 and has been a political activist ever since.
 She launched her campaign in April 2019, promising to fight for the environment.